PennyLane: Automatic differentiation of hybrid quantum-classical computations: User API

 PennyLane code for this example --- using the default \emph{autograd} interface for classical processing --- is shown below in Codeblock~\ref{Cd:rot}.
 It is a self-contained example that defines a quantum node, binds it to a computational device, and optimizes the output of the quantum node to reach a desired target.

 \begin{code} \pythonfile{code/qubit_rotation.py} \end{code}

 We now discuss each element in the above example.
-After the initial import statements, line 5 declares the device \verb+dev+ on which we run the quantum node, while lines 7--12 define the quantum node itself.
+After the initial import statements, we declare the device \verb+dev+ on which we run the quantum node, before defining the quantum node itself.
 PennyLane uses the name \verb+wires+ to refer to quantum subsystems (qubits or qumodes) since they are represented by horizontal wires in a circuit diagram.
 The decorator \verb+@qml.qnode(dev)+ is a shortcut that transforms the function \verb+circuit1+ into a quantum node of the same name.
-If PennyLane is used with another supported machine learning library, such as PyTorch or TensorFlow, the \texttt{QNode} interface should be specified when using the decorator, via the \texttt{interface} keyword argument (\texttt{interface='torch'} and \texttt{interface='tf'} respectively).
+If PennyLane is used with another supported machine learning library, such as PyTorch or TensorFlow, the \texttt{QNode} interface should be specified when using the decorator, via the \texttt{interface} keyword argument (\texttt{interface=`torch'} and \texttt{interface=`tf'} respectively).
 This allows the QNode to accept objects native to that interface, such as Torch or TensorFlow tensors.

 Note that we could alternatively create the \verb+QNode+ by hand, without the use of the decorator: \begin{code}